 Status: Under construction.
-Revised completion date is December 2021
+Revised completion date is late Spring 2022.

 Works at the Dun Laoghaire Baths continue and when complete will provide for the continuing public use of the area.
 Works include the retention and securing of the existing Baths Pavilion and the removal of dilapidated structures to the rear of the Pavilion to create a new route between Newtownsmith and the East Pier.
 This walkway will be at a level that will create a safe and secure walk offering panoramic views over Scotsman’s Bay.
 The form of this walk will reflect the original rocky shoreline and the historic alignment of the old gun battery that was originally located on this site.
 The walkway will incorporate sitting and viewing points and the land adjoining this walk will be re-graded to create sloping grassed areas.
 The scheme also proposes the refurbishment of the small gazebo situated along this route.